-Before you drain or change the high-pressure filter, use the following procedure to remove fuel pressure from the lines connected to the high-pressure filter assembly
+Before you remove the low perssure hose or change the high-pressure filter, use the following procedure to remove fuel pressure from the lines connected to the high-pressure filter assembly

-- 1. Make sure that the ignition is turned OFF. - Close ALL cylinder Manual Shut-Off Valves (one on each cylinder) by turning the 1/4-turn handle clockwise to the OFF position. - 3.
-Verify that the FMM Manual Shut-Off Valve is in the ON position. - 4.
-Start the vehicle and let the engine run until it stops. - Turn the vehicle ignition switch OFF.
+- 1. Make sure that the ignition is turned OFF. - 2.
+Close cylinder Manual Shut-Off Valve by turning the - 1/4-turn handle clockwise to the OFF position. - 3.
+Start the vehicle and let the engine run until it stops. - 4.
+Turn the vehicle ignition switch OFF.
 Follow the manufacturer's recommended vehicle lock-out procedures.
 Remove the ignition key. - 6.
-Look at the gauge on the fill panel (see Figure 6) an verify that all the pressure has been relieved. - 7.
-Remove the FMM access panel. - 8.
-Slowly open the bleed valve to relieve the remaining pressure.
+Look at the Regulated gauge (Orange) and Supply gauge (Yellow) on the fill panel verify that all the pressure has been relieved. - Slowly open the bleed valve to relieve the remaining pressure.

 Once this process is complete, the system will be fully depressurized up to the primary solenoid lock-off valve.

 Pressure may still remain downstream of the solenoid valve.
 Use care when loosening fittings for the first time Be aware that it is normal for a small amount of gas to leak out of any fitting downstream of the solenoid lock-off valve.